Living Church: Splits and weakening of influence

 The election of delegates to the renovationist local council took place in the context of a fierce struggle between supporters of the SODATs and the "Living Church"; the UCR refused to fight for votes.
 On the eve of the local council, Living Church held pre-council congress on April 27-28, 1923 in Moscow.
-A similar congress was held by SODATs. Аt the Renovationist local council held in Moscow from April 29 to May 9, 1923, representatives of the "Living Church" still dominated: out of about 500 delegates, 200 represented the Living Church, 116 represented the SODATs, 10 represented the SCA, the rest of the delegates were listed as "non-partisan."
+A similar congress was held by SODATs.
+At the Renovationist local council held in Moscow from April 29 to May 9, 1923, representatives of the "Living Church" still dominated: out of about 500 delegates, 200 represented the Living Church, 116 represented the SODATs, 10 represented the SCA, the rest of the delegates were listed as "non-partisan."
 The Council decided to condemn and defrock Patriarch Tikhon, as well as a number of resolutions consistent with the program of the "Living Church": on the introduction of a marriage episcopate, on the permission of second marriage to clergy, on the closure of monasteries.
 However, Krasnitsky's proposal for further radical reforms of church life (the transition to "materialistic Christianity", etc.) did not find support from the council.
 Krasnitsky was elevated to the rank of "protopresbyter of the Russian Orthodox Church" and was elected deputy chairman of the Supreme Church Council, which replaced the Supreme Church Administration, in which representatives of the "Living Church" received 10 seats, the SODATs—6, the UCR—2.

 Vladimir Krasnitsky highly appreciated this council: "The Living Church Group won both morally and materially.
 Morally, she dictated all the work of the Council, materially, she won the majority of 10 out of 18 seats in the new Supreme Church Council.
 During the council, she rallied, hardened, became stronger and felt her strength."
 However, the UCR, SODATs, and the Siberian Renovationists, striving for greater development of church reforms, were not satisfied with the council.
 The intense rivalry between the Renovationist groups continued.

 On June 27, 1923, Patriarch Tikhon was released from arrest and assumed control of the Church.
 In his anti-Renovationist statements, he noted the Renovationists' desire to eliminate all those who disagree, to carry out reforms that push the Church towards sectarianism, and their thirst for benefits, ranks, and awards.
 He noted that with the help of deception and lies, the leaders of the "Living Church" uncanonically and arbitrarily seized the highest church authority in May 1922, "in order to plant the so-called "Living Church" everywhere."
 The Patriarch's messages marked the beginning of a massive return from the Renovationist schism of bishops, clergy and laity, which also weaken the "Living Church."